 Guardianship is a legal term that gives grandparents a legal relationship with a child.
 It is the form of custody that gives grandparents the most rights in making legal decisions for the grandchildren other than adoption.

-If you find yourself in the position of raising your grandchild, a skilled attorney can help you understand your options for obtaining guardianship of a grandchild in Alpharetta.
+If you find yourself in the position of raising your grandchild, a skilled attorney can help you understand your rights and options for obtaining guardianship of a grandchild in Alpharetta.

 Becoming the legal guardian of a grandchild comes with the same responsibilities that a parent has to a child.
 These responsibilities include: